thegass/containerized-mautic/README.md

 # How to use this image

-This Docker image is maintained by <a href="https://autoize.com">Autoize Mautic consultants</a>.

-The latest Mautic version is published under a new tag within a day or two of the binaries being released to the open source community.
+This Docker image is maintained by <a href="https://autoize.com">Autoize Mautic consultants</a>.The latest Mautic version is published under a new tag within a day or two of the binaries being released to the open source community.

 # Start here
 Most users will want to refer to our <a href="https://autoize.com/run-mautic-as-a-docker-container/">step-by-step guide to running Mautic as a Docker container</a> but we have retained the more technical documentation below for experienced Docker and Docker Compose users.